-Photos from Tibet Relief Fund’s archive – 64 years working with the Tibetan exile community.
+Photos from Tibet Relief Fund’s archive – over 60 years working with the Tibetan exile community.

 There are 58 Tibetan settlements in India, Nepal and Bhutan, which were originally founded to reflect the main livelihoods of their inhabitants, usually agriculture or handicrafts.
 There are now wider variations between settlements, but the sense of community remains strong, with a focus on preserving Tibetan culture and traditions.